bernardo-de-almeida/DeepSTARR/README.md

 You can find the code to analyse *Drosophila* and human oligo UMI-STARR-seq screens [here](Oligo_UMISTARRseq).

 ## UCSC Genome Browser tracks
-Genome browser tracks showing genome-wide UMI-STARR-seq and DeepSTARR predictions in *Drosophila*, together with the enhancers used for mutagenesis, mutated motif instances and respective log2 fold-changes in enhancer activity, are available at https://genome.ucsc.edu/s/bernardo.almeida/DeepSTARR_manuscript.
+Genome browser tracks showing genome-wide UMI-STARR-seq and DeepSTARR predictions in *Drosophila*, including nucleotide contribution scores for all enhancer sequences, together with the enhancers used for mutagenesis, mutated motif instances and respective log2 fold-changes in enhancer activity, are available at https://genome.ucsc.edu/s/bernardo.almeida/DeepSTARR_manuscript.
+Dynamic sequence tracks and contribution scores are also available as a [Reservoir Genome Browser session](https://resgen.io/paper-data/Almeida...%202021%20-%20DeepSTARR/views/VNZrgd8oSsCpfZfwByDlwA).

 ## Questions
 If you have any questions/requests/comments please contact me at [bernardo.almeida94@gmail.com](mailto:bernardo.almeida94@gmail.com).